 It is important that preschools and schools curate online sessions which are engaging, interactive, visually attractive, and supported by a digital presentation to enhance clarity.
-The program should include songs, games, calendar skills, mental and physical challenges, curricular content that is introduced in a multi sensory approach to support children’s diverse learning styles and multiple intelligences.
+The program should include songs, games, calendar skills, mental and physical challenges, curricular content.
+All of those are introduced in a multi sensory approach to support children’s diverse learning styles and multiple intelligences.

 – First and foremost, educational institutions should undertake research and studies about beneficial screen time for young children and have fully aligned Distance Learning Program with these.

-- Children are naturally attracted to technology, and we must ensure that children learn to use current technology in this constantly-evolving world.
+– Children are naturally attracted to technology.
+We must ensure that children learn to use current technology in this constantly-evolving world.
 Integrating technology, when done well, not only reinforces key technical skills children need to thrive in the 21st century, but it also increases engagement and enhances learning in their continued learning journey.

 – Live sessions conducted through secure video conferencing bring back a sense of normalcy into children’s lives during a time of uncertainty.
 Seeing their teachers on a regular basis helps reduce anxiety.
 They are trusted adults to the children who have been parts of their daily lives before these lives and routines were turned upside down.